mehulagg/gitlab/doc/user/clusters/applications.md

 - [Group-level cluster](../group/clusters/index.md), navigate to your group's **Kubernetes** page.

-You can install the following applications with one-click:
+You can install the following applications with one click:

 - [Helm](#helm)
 - [Ingress](#ingress)